2tarved/2tarved/README.md

 SEXUALITY/GENDER : Transmasc nonbinary .
 Omnisexual , I'm taken!!
 I LOVE MY GF

-INTERESTS (that i can remember) : NANBAKA, TWST, HSR, DEATH NOTE, CSM, KIZNAIVER, TNC, VAMPIRES, OCS (ESPECIALLY OCS I LOVE OCS!!! ^_^ I TALK ABOUT THEM ALL THE TIME) , MUSIC I LOVE MUSIC!!( my music taste is really mixed so i dont have a specific genre that i can name?? soo), FANTASY, IHNMAIMS, ART, GENSHIN (though i rarely play it or associate myself with it) , ANIMALS , FASHION (goth fashion specifically 🤑), thats all i can rmbr sorree
+INTERESTS (that i can remember) : NANBAKA, TWST, HSR, DEATH NOTE, CSM, KIZNAIVER, TNC, VAMPIRES, OCS (ESPECIALLY OCS I LOVE OCS!!! ^_^ I TALK ABOUT THEM ALL THE TIME) , MUSIC I LOVE MUSIC!!( my music taste is really mixed so i dont have a specific genre that i can name?? soo), FANTASY, IHNMAIMS, ART, GENSHIN (though i rarely play it or associate myself with it) , ANIMALS , FASHION (goth fashion specifically 🤑), WUWA,  thats all i can rmbr sorree

 OTHER : Im black 🗣️🔥✊🏾!
 I get irritated/upset easily and I may come off as rude.
 If you see me in pt please iwc (interact with caution) .
 I'm also kind of just a rudely honest person in general, if I upset you just block me .
 If I do not like you I will make it clear that I do not like you; I'll probably hide you and move on with my day.
 If I'm not with my friends in pt I like to go around and join parties, I rarely host...